Adefioye/mech-interp-exploration/README.md

 # TODOs
 - [x] Reproduce essential bits of the KEEN paper by training probes on hidden states of entities.
+- [ ] Investigating feature emergence in toy neural network and transformer models.

 # Paper referenced